 - Support both AMD and NVidia

-Just like other Android gaming emulators out there, Ko Player focuses on delivering lag-free gaming experience with a lightweight software.
+Like other Android gaming emulators out there, Ko Player focuses on delivering a lag-free gaming experience with lightweight software.

 The downside of this Android emulator is that it sometimes freezes out of the blue.
 Also, the player is a little buggy and makes it difficult for the user to uninstall the Android emulator.

 Genymotion is not your casual Android emulator; it is only targeted at developers.
 The Android simulator lets you test apps on a variety of virtual devices with different versions of Android.
 The emulator is compatible with Android SDK and Android Studio.
 It even works on macOS and Linux.

 Since Genymotion is inclined towards developers, it is equipped with lots of developer-friendly features.
 And it might not be the right choice for people looking for Android gaming experience.

 Price: Trail/Premium $136 per year.

 Why use Genymotion?